 For FedEx Ground contractors

 Drop last week's settlement PDF.
-SubOps reads every line, runs payment checks, and shows you the math — with the source line to verify.
+SubOps reads every line, runs payment checks, and shows reviewable math with the source line beside it.
 About a minute.
 No FedEx password.
 No sales call.

 Built by Sarosh Hussain — FedEx Ground contractor and AI engineer.